metio/terraform-provider-k8s/docs/data-sources/k8s_mariadb_com_backup_v1alpha1_manifest.md

 Optional:

-- `prefix` (String) Prefix allows backups to be placed under a specific prefix in the bucket.
+- `prefix` (String) Prefix indicates a folder/subfolder in the bucket.
+For example: mariadb/ or mariadb/backups.
 A trailing slash '/' is added if not provided.
 - `region` (String) Region is the S3 region name to use.
 - `session_token_secret_key_ref` (Attributes) SessionTokenSecretKeyRef is a reference to a Secret key containing the S3 session token. (see [below for nested schema](#nestedatt--spec--storage--s3--session_token_secret_key_ref))
 - `tls` (Attributes) TLS provides the configuration required to establish TLS connections with S3. (see [below for nested schema](#nestedatt--spec--storage--s3--tls))